 These neck pain relief stretches and exercises can help you relieve neck pain from a strain, pulled muscle, or even if you just slept on your neck wrong.

-These shoulder pain relief stretches are great for helping to relieve general shoulder pain and shoulder tightness.
-The shoulder stretches are done in real time, so they are easy to follow.
+These shoulder pain relief exercises are great for helping to relieve general shoulder pain and shoulder tightness.
+The shoulder exercises are done in real time, so it’s easy to follow along with the routine.